dncoyote/maven-java/src/main/java/Notes/FrameworkAndLibrariesAndTechnologies_InterviewQuestionBank.md

  - It provides a structured approach to handle and process web requests and promotes the separation of concerns by routing requests to appropriate handlers, integrating with view technologies, and supporting various web application features through configuration and customization.
 ---

+### **Dependency Injection**
+- Dependency Injection (DI) is a design pattern and a software development technique used in object-oriented programming to achieve Inversion of Control (IoC) and enhance the modularity, testability, and maintainability of software applications.
+- DI involves providing an object with the dependencies it needs (i.e., other objects or services) rather than having it create or manage those dependencies itself.
+This inversion of control shifts the responsibility of managing dependencies from the object to an external entity (usually a DI container or framework).
+---

+### **Inversion of Control**
+- Inversion of Control (IoC) is a design principle and architectural concept in software development where the control over the flow of a program's execution is shifted from the program itself to an external framework or container.
+- It is a way of inverting the traditional flow of control in a software application.
+---

 ### **Spring Boot**

 ---